MIDSNCKRRR/MoodMinder/README.md

 - **Design System**: Built with accessibility-first principles using Radix UI
 - **AI Ethics**: Committed to responsible AI use in mental health applications

----

-*Building a more mindful world, one emotion at a time.* 🌱